Before a member of the public obtains a reader’s ticket and consults records in the Reading Room, they must agree to abide by the Rules for Readers.

 11. The use of copying and tracing devices, as well as personal radios and stereos, is prohibited.

-13. Archives are copyright and must not be published or reproduced without the written consent of the Director.
+14. Archives are copyright and must not be published or reproduced without the written consent of the Head of Reader Services.

-14. Readers’ tickets are issued subject to compliance with the Rules for Readers.
-Failure to observe the Rules for Readers may result in removal of archives from the reader or cancellation of the reader’s ticket.
+15. Readers’ tickets are issued subject to compliance with the Rules for Readers.
+Failure to observe the Rules for Readers may result in removal of archives from the reader and/or cancellation of the reader’s ticket.
 Theft or concealment of archives and wilful damage to archives are criminal offences under Section 18 of the National Archives Act, 1986.